chevere/docs/components/Filesystem.md

 # Filesystem

-Filesystem is a collection of classes that interact with the filesystem, offering a myriad of filesystem related functionalities.
+The Filesystem component is in charge of interact with the filesystem, offering a myriad of related functionalities.

 ## Path